#RoyalBaby: The Best Reactions To Prince Harry & Meghan Markle's News

 The announcement came on the first day of the couple's first royal tour since their wedding, a 16-day trip during which they'll visit Australia, Fiji, Tonga and New Zealand.

-A sizeable proportion of Twitter and other social media users, meanwhile, reacted in a less than earnest fashion, with hilarious memes, gifs, jokes and sarky comments galore.
-Thank you, internet, for perking up our Monday morning
+A sizeable proportion of Twitter and other social media users, meanwhile, reacted in a typically less earnest fashion, with hilarious memes, gifs, jokes and sarky comments galore.
+Thank you, internet, for perking up our Monday morning.

 When Dutchess #MeghanMarkle water break at the palace & is about to give birth to the first interracial baby in the British Monarch in Modern Times ?? pic.twitter.com/ovHKjKBPtk— Miss Tim (@GetOffMyZickk) October 15, 2018

 Some are pointing to the potential clash between the birth and Brexit, which will take place at around the same time.
-The 29th March, dubbed "Brexit Day", will mark two years since Article 50 was triggered — and could easily be overshadowed by the royal birth.
-This detail hasn't escaped Twitter.
+The 29th March, dubbed "Brexit Day", will mark two years since Article 50 was triggered – and could easily be overshadowed by the royal birth.
+A fact that hasn't escaped Twitter.

 It’s #hellweek for May’s Gov and lo and behold, a #RoyalBaby announcement is made.
 Theresa May be like.... pic.twitter.com/rmFewn50hH— LaToyah McAllister (@Yogibear311) October 15, 2018